StevenZambito/minesweeper/README.md

 `https://minesweeper-api.herokuapp.com/`

-You will need to interpret the response and render a graphical user interface.
+Interpret the response and render a graphical user interface.
 The API results include an array of arrays (two-dimensional array).
 These represent _rows_ and _columns_.
 Consider using `flexbox`, `grid`, or an old-fashioned `table` to organize these.

 ## Additional Resources